The Shareholder Rights and Activism Review: Canada

 Rules and policies set by stock exchanges supplement the securities law obligations of public companies, and include requirements aimed at protecting shareholder interests, for example, by establishing rules governing dilutive acquisitions, private placements, timely disclosure and shareholder approval of equity compensation plans.

 All but two provincial corporate law statutes provide for the submission of shareholder proposals to be considered at the next meeting of shareholders.
 Generally, the only requirement for a person to be able to submit a proposal is that the person be entitled to vote at the meeting of shareholders.4 A public corporation is obligated to include a properly submitted proposal in its management circular and to submit it for a vote at the meeting.
 Proposals are a less important tactic for shareholder activist campaigns, although they can be used to submit nominations for election to the board.

 Shareholder proposals are frequently used to advance environmental, social and governance objectives of shareholders.
 With the rising expectation of shareholders that companies provide greater transparency and accountability for initiatives concerning climate change and emissions reduction, shareholders have begun using shareholder proposals to compel companies to submit 'say-on-climate' advisory votes to shareholders at annual meetings.5

 ii Meeting requisitions

-The power to requisition a shareholders' meeting represents a powerful tool in the hands of an activist shareholder.
-Although requisitioned meetings are not frequently held, the threat of a requisition is frequently wielded by activists to bring a company to the negotiating table in circumstances where an annual meeting is far off.
+The power to requisition a shareholders' meeting is a powerful tool in the hands of an activist shareholder.
+Although requisitioned meetings are not frequently held, the ability of an activist to threaten a potential requisition is effective in commanding the attention of management and bringing boards to the table to negotiate with the activist.

 iii Solicitation of proxies